sergueyarellano/tddpractice/docs/b.part4.md

     deepEqual(actual, expected, msg)
   }
 ```
 This test will pass, but it is a false positive because pipe is only executing the first identity function.
-You have to be aware of this kind of FALSE POSITIVES when you TDD functions.
+You have to be aware of these kind of FALSE POSITIVES when you complete TDD functions.

 ```js
 function pipe (...fns) {
   return input => fns.reduce((previousOutput, fn) => fn(previousOutput), input)
 }
 ```
 So with pipe, it is just a matter of iterating through the functions we pass and keep applying the output to the current function that the previous functions produced.
-The signature for our pipe:
+The signature for our pipe is:

 `pipe :: ([any -> any]) -> any -> any`